The 2020 Executive Board Election is now underway!

 How do I apply to be on the Executive Board?

 Any self-defining early-career member of NESSE can stand for election to the Executive Board.
 Prospective candidates can submit a candidacy for one specific position on the Board.
+Apply now!

 In order to stand for election, you must complete and submit an official application for candidacy for the desired position.
 The application must include a biography, past experience, your goals for the position and two professional references.
 Those standing for the Executive Director position will also need to submit a 2 min video answering a specific set of questions.
 The information within your application will be distributed via NESSE’s social networking platforms, website and email system.